tasal9/ZamAI/Building-Neovim.md

    ```
    'mingw32-gcc' is not recognized as an internal or external command
    ```
-2. From the "Developer PowerShell" or "Developer Commnad Prompt":
+2. From the "Developer PowerShell" or "Developer Command Prompt":
    ```
    cmake -S cmake.deps -B .deps -G Ninja -D CMAKE_BUILD_TYPE=RelWithDebInfo
    cmake --build .deps --config Release